-Continued confrontational relations with the West over Ukraine and the Middle East will entrench the predominance of the conservative faction at the Kremlin following the presidential election in March 2018.
-Key policy decisions, in which security considerations will likely be prioritised over the economy, particularly the decisions relating to strategic sectors such as energy and mining, are likely to be taken by President Vladimir Putin, rather than the cabinet.
-Despite the continued economic weaknesses and spending cuts across many areas, protests are likely to be relatively small and geographically isolated, and the status quo is likely to persist in the three-year outlook.
-Western sanctions, domestic regulatory restrictions, and hostile business environment will continue tonegatively affect operational risks to doing business in Russia across most sectors in 2018.
+Continued confrontational relations with the West will entrench the predominance of the conservative faction at the Kremlin, as in May 2018 Vladimir Putin began his new presidential term to 2024.
+Key policy decisions, in which perceived security considerations will likely be prioritised over the economy, will be aimed at keeping the ruling elite in power beyond 2024, even if this leads to significant economic costs.
+Despite the continued economic weaknesses and significant spending cuts, protests are likely to be relatively small and geographically isolated, and the political status quo is likely to persist in the three-year outlook.
+Existing Western sanctions, the threat of new sanctions being imposed, and retaliatory domestic regulatory restrictions, will continue to restrictoperational environment for doing business in Russia across multiple sectors into 2019.

-Corruption, in the form of bribe extortion, remains a major problem across all levels of society and especially the state apparatus.
-The government has launched high-profile anti-graft campaigns, but these remain highly selective in their implementation.
-The ongoing hostility in relations between Russia and the West negatively affects operations of international companies in Russia by regulatory demands, fines, and inspections.
-The regulatory framework is becoming increasingly anti-business.
-Labour activism among the Russian workforce is likely to decrease with the improving economy, but geographically localised labour strikes are still likely in 2018.
+Corruption, in the form of bribe extortion, remains a major problem across all levels, but is especially pronounced in energy, construction, defence sectors and judiciary.
+The government has launched high-profile anti-graft campaigns, but these remain highly selective in their implementation, and mostly serve political purposes.
+The hostile relations between Russia and the West often lead to regulatory demands, fines, and inspections of international firms operating in Russia.
+Labour activism among the Russian workforce is likely to decrease with the improving economy, but geographically localised labour strikes are still likely in 2019.

-IHS Markit expects that the frequency and size of protests in Russia are likely to grow around the presidential election in March 2018.
-Anti-government political protests with turnout in dozens of thousands are likely in Moscow and St Petersburg, as well as smaller rallies in other large cities.
-They are likely to be overshadowed by heavy police presence and a clampdown on unsanctioned protests.
-Outside these cities, an increase in isolated, smaller peaceful protests against local, mostly economic and environmental grievances, such as recently in the Moscow region, is increasingly likely in 2018.
+The frequency and size of protests in Russia are likely to decrease into 2019 due to continued opposition disunity and the government's increasingly repressive policies.
+However, largely non-violent anti-government protests with turnout in the tens of thousands are likely in Moscow and St Petersburg, as well as smaller rallies in other large cities.
+Their disruptive potential is likely to be mitigated by a heavy police presence and a clampdown on unsanctioned protests.
+Outside these cities, isolated, smaller peaceful protests against local, mostly economic and environmental, grievances, like those seen recently in the Moscow region, are still likely in 2019.

 Vaccinations required to enter the country